 Chartered building services engineers with the broad skillsets to tackle complex technical challenges are in high demand.
 Their work brings together expertise in both construction and engineering, offering excellent career opportunities.
 With the advanced post-graduate study offered by GCU’s MSc Building Services Engineering, you’ll be prepared for a successful career in this important field.

-The programme is approved by the Chartered Institution of Building Services Engineers (CIBSE) and the Energy Institute.
+The programme is approved by the Chartered Institution of Building Services Engineers (CIBSE).
 Together with an accredited BEng Honours degree, the MSc provides an educational foundation for you to achieve full CEng status.

 - Broaden your knowledge of all technical aspects of building services design